 So we had to make some changes.
 The first of which, is that we had to let our families know that we wouldn’t be filming on their driveways anymore and that we were so sorry for the distress that it had caused.
 We were then left with the biggest issue of all, and that was: Where are we going to film the show?

 And it’s taken us a couple of years, but recently we moved MCM into a small shed.
 It’s not perfect and we’re currently sharing it with some builders but its a place where we can kind of return to the roots of what MCM is.
 There’s no hoist, or fancy tools.
 Just Martys tool box, and my tool box sitting side by side on some palette racking.
 We’ve still got a lot of work to do to get the space ready but we know we’re on the right track.
-We tried filming in there but there was too much reverb so we have to make up a bunch of acoustic panels and we’ve got to treat the floor and add some lighting.
 So that’s what we’re working on at the moment.
 It’s getting there, but it’s something that we’re continuing to do in our spare time because we’ve got commitments outside of MCM that take up just as much time.
 So have we changed?

 There’s only ever been a simple question that helps us to decide whether to make a video or not: Can we learn something from this and does it interest us?
 Doesn’t matter if its SuperGramps or painting callipers.
 Is it interesting and/or can I learn something?
 That’s the motivation behind all of our videos.

 We make videos about our hobby because for us it's fun, educational, and entertaining.
-It turns out a lot of people agree, and because of this we've met some awesome people from all corners of the globe who are just as into it as we are.
-This is by far one of the most rewarding parts of what we do with the show.
+It turns out a lot of people enjoy them too, and because of this we've met some amazing people from all corners of the globe who are just as into it as we are.
+This is by far one of the most rewarding aspects of what we do with the show.
 As often can be the case, a few bag eggs have the potential to ruin it for everybody, but it's the support of fans who respect privacy and family, understand what it is we do and why - that keep us going.

 So when people say that we’ve changed, they’re right.
 We’ve had to change.
 But MCM has remained the same.
 It’s Marty and I working on projects that interest us.
 It’s all it’s ever been.
 And it’s all it ever will be.